sanjasmit/Movie-Recommendation-System-using-NLP-and-IMDb-Web-Scraping/Readme.md

 - Extracts details about directors and actors associated with each movie.
 - Retrieves additional content details such as descriptions, tag lines, and user reviews.
 - Creates robust movie embeddings using BERT, enabling efficient similarity calculations.
-- Recommends top movies based on prompt based user input, including movie names and IMDb rating thresholds.
+- Recommends top movies based on prompt-based user input, including movie names and IMDb rating thresholds.

 ## Prerequisites